cameraui/docs/detection/episodes.md

 ## Where episodes show up

 - **Home.** Episodes appear in the **Recent Events** row as a mosaic card, showing how many cameras took part.
 - **Recordings.** The same mosaic card appears in the list.
 A recording that belongs to an episode shows an **Open episode** button that jumps to it.
+Episode cards follow the filters like everything else there: type, search, audio, attributes, sensors and a custom date range all apply to them.
 - **Apple TV.** Episodes are available in the Apple TV app too.

 <Shot src="/img/detection/episode-card.png" alt="An episode mosaic card in the recordings view" />

 ## The episode player

 Opening an episode plays the whole sequence.
 It switches between cameras on its own as the story moves, and shows the current camera's name and time.
 A strip below the video holds one block per camera stretch, so you can jump straight to any point or skip between cameras.
+Zoom and pan work as in the [live view](/cameras/live-view).

 <Shot src="/img/detection/episode-player.png" alt="The episode player with the camera strip below the video" />